-- 19. The consent holder must, for the duration of these resource consents, maintain a website that is accessible to, and readily usable by, the public.
-The website must be updated at least annually. - 20.
-Prior to Commencement of these consents, the website must include the following information: - (a) Copies of relevant resource consents; - (b) A statement summarising steps toward progressing commencement of these consents, and the consent holder's expected timeframe for commencement. - 21.
-From Commencement of these consents to Practical Completion, the website must include the following information: - (c) Copies of these resource consents; - (d) A summary of real-time data collected from the telemetered turbidity monitoring stations required under these conditions; - (e) Quarterly monitoring reports prepared under condition 152; Condition 160. - (f) A record of all Tier 3 Compliance Level Exceedances that are correlated with identification of any extraordinary natural events;
+- 18.19.
+The consent holder must, for the duration of these resource consents, maintain a website that is accessible to, and readily usable by, the public.
+The website must be updated at least annually. - 19-20.
+Prior to Commencement of these consents, the The website must include the following information: - (a) Copies of relevant resource consents; - (b) A statement summarising steps toward progressing commencement of these consents, and the consent holder's expected timeframe for commencement.
+This statement must be updated at least annually. - 20.21.
+From Commencement of these consents to Practical Completion, the website must include the following information: - (a) Copies of these resource consents; - (b) A summary of real-time data collected from the telemetered turbidity monitoring stations required under these conditions; - (c) Quarterly monitoring reports prepared under Condition 158160. - (d) A record of all Tier 3 Compliance Level Exceedances that are correlated with identification of any extraordinary natural events; - (e) Any Tier 3 Compliance Level Exceedance report prepared under Condition 169172. - (f) All certified management plans required by these conditions and any certified variations;

-- (g) Any Tier 3 Compliance Level Exceedance report prepared under condition 164(a); Condition 172. - (h) All certified management plans required by these conditions and any certified variations; - (i) All written reports, peer reviews, written evidence, reviews, and outcomes and recommendations prepared under these consent conditions; - (j) A mechanism for members of the public to raise matters with, make an enquiry of, or lodge a complaint with the consent holder (with any complaints received to be maintained in the Complaints Register in accordance with condition 22 below); and - (k) Updated project timing and duration information for the Project and activities conducted in accordance with these resource consents, including but not limited to; reclamation, capital dredging, preclusion or reinstatement of public access to Marsden Bay Beach and Ralph Trimmer Drive.
+- (g) All written reports, peer reviews, written evidence, reviews, and outcomes and recommendations prepared under these consent conditions; - (h) A mechanism for members of the public to raise matters with, make an enquiry of, or lodge a complaint with the consent holder (with any complaints received to be maintained in the Complaints Register in accordance with Ceondition 22.22-below); and - (i) Updated project timing and duration information for the Project and activities conducted in accordance with these resource consents, including but not limited to; reclamation, capital dredging, preclusion or reinstatement of public access to Marsden Bay Beach and Ralph Trimmer Drive.